 No train goes up that far into the north and there is no airport in that region.
 So the only options are taking the bus for an 8 hour trip from Hanoi , riding north with your own motorbike or organising a private tour.
 So it is not a place you should visit only for a couple of days.
 It deserves much more time.

-The main centre for tourists to arrive is the capital of the province – Ha Giang town.
+The main centre for tourists is the capital of the province – Ha Giang town.
 This town has started to focus on these kind of tourists and offer enough accommodation, food places, and most importantly, plenty of shops renting out bikes.

 Most people will do the so-called Ha Giang Loop – a multi-day motorbike trip to see the highlights of the region.
 That route covers the main tourists places Yen Minh, Dong Van and Meo Vac.
 Both Dong Van and Meo Vac are two little towns that are actually more than transit places – you could easily consider staying here for a few days to explore the surrounding areas.